varnish/Varnish-Book/varnish_book.rst

 - Contains 1 or more backends
 - All backends must be known
-- Selection methods: round-robin, random and its variations
+- Selection methods:

+  - round-robin
+  - random

+    - seeded with a random number
+    - seeded with a hash key

+|

 .. include:: vcl/director_example.vcl
    :literal: